arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 To go back to our car analogy, would you rather help a friend figure out what's wrong with their car if they said "OK, let it get warm for about five minutes, then put it in reverse and you'll hear it squeal" or "Well, I think I have seen this on long trips, so maybe drive it for an hour or two, and then try a few things like parallel parking or backing into a garage and I think you might hear the sound"?

 Creating a minimal reproducible example means that you might have to do a significant amount of work to figure out how exactly to reproduce the problem, but that effort is incredibly useful -- to you, and to your online helpers.
+In fact, the process of creating a reprex may end up leading you to your own solution, all without ever getting to the stage of posting it.
+And if it doesn't (because that won't always happen) you're perfectly set up to get help from others!

 Stack Overflow itself offers a great post called [How to create a Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) and we strongly urge you to read this post before asking your first question.
 If you're not sure how in your circumstance to create such an example, say so!
 You might, for example, post using text like this: